How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Beetle Peperomia, Peperomia angulata, Peperomia quadrangularis

-Beetle Peperomia (Peperomia angulata) problems include dropping leaves, brown leaf tips and edges, leggy stems, brown and crispy leaves, root-rot among others.
+Beetle Peperomia (Peperomia angulata) problems include dropping leaves, drooping leaves, brown leaf tips and edges, leggy stems, brown and crispy leaves, diseases and pests among others.
 Keep reading for more on these problems, their remedies and solutions.

 Dropping leaves